johsteffens/tbman/README.md

 A special design feature is the combination of associative tokens with a special alignment scheme.
 It provides quick binding of memory address and manager-nodes.
 This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.

 When the client requests a large memory instance, where pooling would be wasteful, tbman falls back to using a direct system call.
 However, it [keeps track](#anchor_memory_tracking) of all memory.

-<a name="anchor_thread_safety"></a>
-### Thread safety
-Tbman is thread safe: The interface functions can be called any time from any thread simultaneously.
-Memory allocated in one thread can be freed in any other thread.

-Concurrency is governed by a mutex.
-This means that memory management is not lock-free.
-Normally, this will not significantly affect processing speed for typical multi threaded programs.
-Only during heavvy simultaneous usage of the same manager lock-contention time might be noticeable compared to single threaded usage.

-<a name="anchor_mixing_different_memory_managers"></a>
-### Mixing different memory managers
-Tbman does not affect the behavior of other memory managers (such as `malloc`, `free`, `realloc`), so you can mix code using different management systems.

-However, different managers can not serve the **same memory instance**.
-For example: You can not use `free` or `realloc` on a memory instance which was allocated with `tbman_malloc` (`tbman_realloc`) or vice versa.

-Likewise, you can not manage the same memory instance with different [dedicated managers](#anchor_multiple_managers).

 <a name="potential_downsides"></a>
 ## Potential downsides